sbissantz/rethinking/README.md

 # Statistical Rethinking Book (2nd)

 Welcome to my repository!
 Glad to have you here.
 The repo's plan is ambitious.
-I want to (re)code Richard's book in Stan.
-This requires two things: time and perseverance.
+I want to (re)code Richard's book and lectures in Stan.
+This requires two
+things: time and perseverance.

 ---